timo/json_fast/README.md

 This also has the side effect that elements from the returned structure can now be iterated over directly because they are not containerized.

+        my %hash := from-json "META6.json".IO.slurp, :immutable;
+        say "Provides:";
+        .say for %hash<provides>;

 #### allow-jsonc

-`BOOL`.
+`Bool`.
 Defaults to `False`.
 Specifies whether commmands adhering to the [JSONC standard](https://changelog.com/news/jsonc-is-a-superset-of-json-which-supports-comments-6LwR) are allowed.

-        my %hash := from-json "META6.json".IO.slurp, :immutable;
-        say "Provides:";
-        .say for %hash<provides>;

 Additional features
 -------------------